nvmax/FluxComfyDiscordbot/readme.md

 ## Troubleshooting
 Encountering issues?
 Don't worry!
 Here are some common problems and simple solutions to get you back to creating amazing images.

-### Hardware Requirements For the best experience, we recommend:
+### RecommendedHardware Requirements for the best experience, I recommend:
  -  CPU: Recent Intel or AMD processor
  -  RAM: 64GB of system memory
  -  GPU: NVIDIA RTX 3090 or 4090